techstartucalgary/Docs/src/guides/Git_Guide/README.md

 <!-- should include push, pop, apply, list

-== didnt realize we already have git clean there, but we can do more detail here == -->
+we already have git clean, but we can do more detail here -->

 ## Undoing Commits & Changes